muhk01/mongodb_exercise/Inserting Data/README.md

 ## INSERTING DATA IN MONGODB (insertMany)

-Inserting multiple record using insertMany. in mongoDB the collection could having different structure unlike RDBMS which has schema noSQL is Schemaless
+Inserting multiple record using insertMany. in mongoDB the collection could having different structure unlike RDBMS which has schema, whereas noSQL is Schemaless
 ```
 db.employees.insertMany([
 ...   {